 An obvious fashion trend of underground queer culture leaking into mainstream efforts for envelope-pushing coolness could be noticed permeating the grounds.

-It was a perfect storm for attention-striving snake people, with its would-be immersive installations serving as drive-by photo-ops.
-They were rolling balls and taking IG usernames.
+It was a perfect storm for clout-hungry Gen-Zers, with its would-be immersive installations serving as drive-by photo-ops.
+They were rolling balls and taking [IG user-] names.

-The big name acts drew thirsty crowds, while the local sets were often muted, and lacked energy even from contemporary friends, artists, and collaborators in the audience.
+The big name acts drew thirsty crowds, while many of the local sets were muted, and lacked energy even from contemporary friends, artists, and collaborators in the audience.
+The sweet spot came in the audiences of up-and-coming artists with growing but established cult followings — Yaeji being a prime example.

 But through it all, the moment was anchored by devoted music experiences, that were created by artists with a true connection to passionate, expressive creation…which will hopefully continue to speak louder than their commercial confines and capitalistic gears.